-The Campus Masterplan provides a framework for how we view, use and develop our campus of the future.
-The different Masterplan phases will take us through a journey lasting 15- 20 years and will deliver:
+The Campus Masterplan provides a framework for how we view, use and develop our campus for the future.
+The different Masterplan phases will take us through a journey lasting 21 years and will deliver:

 - High quality research space – that inspires and facilitates great collaborative research, and attracts and retains world-leading researchers.

-- A vibrant community – that delivers a great student experience through investment in high quality social/leisure facilities and new college accommodation.
+- A vibrant community – that delivers a great student experience through investment in high quality social and leisure facilities and new college accommodation.

-- Sustainability – a flexible campus that adapts to meet future demands, is a positive contribution to the community and reduces our carbon footprint.
+- Sustainability and accessibility – a flexible and inclusive campus that adapts to meet future demands, is a positive contribution to the community and reduces our carbon footprint.

-- Efficiency and effectiveness – with clearer branding, wayfinding, pathways and linkages across the entire campus, and effective clustering of Departments and Supports Services to improve service and efficiencies.
+- Efficiency and effectiveness – clearer branding, wayfinding and routes into and around the entire campus, and effective clustering of Departments and Supports Services to provide a collaborative service.

-- Engaging vistas and routes – including high quality gateways, public spaces and eye level facades that have clear front doors and more active ground floors.
+- Engaging vistas and routes – including high quality entry points, public spaces and eye level facades that have clear front doors and more dynamic ground floor spaces.